OfficeChromatography/OC_manager/README.md

 ### Using Raspbian desktop

-Having installed Raspberry Pi OS with desktop and connected a monitor, keyboard and mouse to the RPi, run the OC_manager directly from R, whereafter the Raspbian browser is opened, listening to the shiny app.
+Having installed Raspberry Pi OS with desktop and connected a monitor, keyboard and mouse to the RPi, run the OC_manager directly from R, whereafter the Raspberry Pi OS browser is opened, listening to the shiny app.

 ## Documentation